-If you want to change the appearance of your new or used container, then you can switch up the exterior with timber cladding.
+If you want to change the appearance of your new or used unit, then you can switch up the exterior with timber cladding.
 There are a lot of benefits to using this kind of cladding, so check out this article for everything you need to know about it!

 Insulation and Protection

-You’ll find that this cladding keeps the heat in and cold out too; this can reduce the bills for your shipping container home and make it feel more comfortable.
+You’ll find that this cladding keeps the heat in and cold out too; this can reduce the bills for your pop-up home and make it feel more comfortable.
 By using insulation inside and cladding, you’ll reduce any drafts coming into the home and reduce the risk of overheating during the summer.

 Adequate interior insulation will enhance the effects of your cladding too.
 There are many options for insulation, including natural fibres and spray insulation.
 With the right interior and exterior insulation, your home will be perfectly temperate all year round.